iquidus/explorer/README.md

 ### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards(PoW).
+Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex